lhagenmayer/safepy-prd/safepy-mvp-prd.md

 - **Testing:** Deliverable under test
 - **Completed:** Deliverable deployed and accepted
+- **Blocked:** Dependencies not met or issues found

+**AI State Intelligence:**
+- **Planned:** "This deliverable needs node creation.
+Should I start with the UI or backend?"
+- **In Progress:** "Working on 3/5 nodes.
+The API node is 80% complete."
+- **Code Generated:** "All code generated.
+Ready for testing.
+Found potential type conflicts."
+- **Blocked:** "Waiting for 'Database Schema' deliverable.
+Can't proceed with data operations."
-- **Blocked:** Dependencies not met or issues found **AI Agent Navigation:** Nodes and constraints guide AI context window and systematic understanding **Deliverable Integration:** Each node belongs to a deliverable, enabling systematic project management
+**AI Agent Navigation:** Nodes and constraints guide AI context window and systematic understanding **Deliverable Intelligence:** AI understands deliverables, associated code, and project context for natural language commands **Deliverable Integration:** Each node belongs to a deliverable, enabling systematic project management

 ### Language Support (MVP)